Book 12

 C) Which of these sentences are true (T) and which are false (F)?

-1. Dave was fat and slow until he was forty-five.
+- Dave was weak and unhealthy when he was young. _____

 Text 358